julian-molina/Documentation/_includes/network/exchange-trading-tasks.md

 <!--------------------------------------------- ADDING starts -->

-To add a session-independent data node, select *Add Session-independent Data* on the network node menu.
+To add a specific {{ title | downcase }} node, select *Add {{ title }}* on the parent node menu.

-{% include note.html content="Only one session-independent data node may exist on each data storage node." %}
+{% include note.html content="Remember to establish a reference to the desired exchange in the Crypto Ecosystem hierarchy." %}

+You may also add exchange trading tasks node in bulk for all exchanges that may have been previously defined in the Crypto Ecosystem hierarchy.
+To do that, select *Add Missing Exchanges* on the parent node menu.
+An exchange trading tasks node is created for each defined exchange, each with the corresponding reference.

 <!--------------------------------------------- ADDING ends -->